tomwalker/django_quiz/README.md

 Requirements
 ------------
-django-model-utils 2.0.3
+django-model-utils

-Pillow 2.5.0
+Pillow

-It was developed using Django 1.6.5 and has been tested under Django 1.7
+Tests are included and pass for Django versions 1.5, 1.6 and 1.7, running with Python 2.7, 3.3 and 3.4

 Installation
 ------------